han-le11/robot-machine-vision/README.md

 ## Configuration (config.json)
-All relevant configurations can be done in /config/config.json If setting is not found there it is not adivsable to change.
+All relevant configurations can be done in /config/config.json If setting is not found there it is not advisable to change.